 This article explains that Mazévo provides complete billing functionality that allows you to create one or more invoices for an event.
 The system also tracks payments and deposits.

 The billing and invoicing features of Mazévo allow you to create one or more invoices for an event.
 The system can also track payments and deposits.

 Setting up Invoicing and Billing

-Before the generation of invoices in Mazévo, billing administrators should set up three items to facilitate a quick and easy billing process.
+Before generating invoices in Mazévo, billing administrators should set up three items to facilitate a quick and easy billing process.

 1. Pricing plans

 First, you'll want to set up one or more pricing plans.
 Pricing plans enable you to set prices for rooms and resources.
-If you charge different prices for the same room or resource based on the type of user or event, you'll need to set up one pricing plan for each unique price that will be charged.
+For example, if you charge different prices for the same room or resource based on the type of user or event, you'll need to set up one pricing plan for each unique price that will be charged.